ACT NOW: Call for stronger South-east Marine Parks

 The Australian Government has released its plan for the future of Australia’s South-east Marine Parks, and they’re asking for our feedback.

-This is a once-in-a-decade to help protect waters which are home to endangered species like blue whales and albatrosses, and the fragile ecosystems of the Great Southern Reef.
+This is a once-in-a-decade opportunity to help protect waters home to endangered species like blue whales and albatrosses, and the fragile ecosystems of the Great Southern Reef.

 By flooding the government with support for stronger marine sanctuary protection, we can help give Australia’s South-east, and its spectacular marine life, a fighting chance.